pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Most people are brought up to believe they are as good as the person next to them, I was told I was better."
 --Katherine Hepburn

+"Don't wait.
+The time will never be just right."
+--Napoleon Hill

 "Primum non nocere"
 "Primarily do no harm"
 --Hippocratic Oath